Schedule Change Request Process

 Symbolic reasoning and calculations with symbols are central in algebra.
 Algebra I develops an understanding of the symbolic language of mathematics and the sciences.
 In addition, algebraic skills and concepts are developed and used in a wide variety of problem-solving situations.

-Prerequisite: Successful completion of Algebra I and passing score on Algebra Exit Exam.
+Prerequisite: Successful completion of Algebra I.

 This course will develop essential mathematical skills including: the language of plane geometry, angles, polygons and polyhedrons, transformations, triangles and inequalities, congruent triangles, parallel lines, properties of quadrilaterals, perimeter and area, similarity, similar triangles, right triangles, circles, area and volume of polyhedrons, and introduction to trigonometry.
 In addition to learning these skills and concepts, students will learn to construct formal, logical arguments and proofs.

-Prerequisite: Successful completion of Geometry and passing score on Algebra Exit Exam.
+Prerequisite: Successful completion of Algebra I.

 This course will develop essential mathematical skills in the following areas: properties of numbers, operations on numbers and order of operations, linear equations and inequalities, graphs of inequalities, absolute value equations and problem solving, variation linear equations, graphs of linear equations in two and three variables, systems of inequalities, polynomials and factoring quadratic equations, solving rational expressions and equations with imaginary and complex numbers with graphing, conic functions with graphing, and exponential, trigonometric and logarithmic functions.